How to deal with stress at work.

 Journaling is a proven way to identify what might be causing your stress.
 This can help you get closer to learning how best to deal with your feelings and emotions that can often times be a root cause of your work stress.

-There’s noting like a good notebook
+There’s nothing like a good notebook

 With journaling, you keep a notebook nearby and then you simply record a stressful situation during or right after it takes place.
 Then you think about why you’re feeling the way you do.
 What is making you feel this way?

 When you record your stressful situations, and this forces you to think about how you can apply different strategies to those situations.
 For example, you might ask yourself if you’re being reactive.
 If that’s the case, then tell yourself to be proactive instead.
 There are many things that can be done when you are in such a situation.
 You can make one phone call less.
 You only have to complete half the task instead.
 You can be creative and find any number of things that could make that stressful situation have less of an impact.
 For me, journaling is one the great methods for managing stress.

 DO YOU WORRY TOO MUCH?